 The main challenges identified by stakeholders included the “transformation of the current built environment and transportation conditions, the funding of the project implementation, and gaining public support for the idea.”

-Stakeholders (some are donors to Mayor and Councilmembers’ campaigns) included several members of the development community, landscape architects McGann & Associates, the Hilton El Conquistador, Diamond Ventures and Beztak, as well as other commercial and local business interests.
+Stakeholders (some were donors to former Mayor Hiremath and Councilmember Waters, Hornat and Snider’s campaigns) included several members of the development community, landscape architects McGann & Associates, the Hilton El Conquistador, Diamond Ventures and Beztak, as well as other commercial and local business interests.
 While some stakeholders offered to share their expertise and community connections or to participate in focus groups, no financial support was offered.

 In May of 2016, several months after the stakeholder sessions, Town Staff held a community workshop where people could get more information and provide comments on the project.
 The intersections of First & Oracle and Lambert & La Canada were revealed as possible Main Streets areas.
 The sessions were poorly attended and funding was not addressed.